Ganti Pedapudi

-Ganti Pedapudi (village code 587780) is located in the P. Gannavaram mandal of East Godavari (now Dr. B. R. Ambedkar Konaseema) district in Andhra Pradesh, India.
+Ganti Pedapudi (village code 587780) is located in the P. Gannavaram mandal of Dr. B. R. Ambedkar Konaseema district in Andhra Pradesh, India.
 The village spans approximately 435 hectares and had a population of around 4,150 as per the 2011 census, with 2,112 males and 2,038 females, and a literacy rate of 68.8%.
 Historically, Ganti Pedapudi has served as a gram panchayat within the mandal, governing local administration and rural infrastructure in the region.